PluginMania/RenderOverrideForMaya/docs_reST/source/en/sec02_howToUse/attr_Grid.rst

   .. figure:: ../../_images/grid_list_v002.svg
      :alt: gridList

-     (The blue dashed line in the figure is an auxiliary line (it indicates the location of the line's vertex and is not drawn)).
+     :scale: 100%

-     To enlarge the image, right-click on the image and follow the menu "Open image in new tab".
+     (The blue dashed line in the figure is an auxiliary line (it indicates the location of the line's vertex and is not drawn).
+Click on the image for a larger view)

 Mirror
 ======